jg925/ece3400_2019-team10/milestones/milestone1.md

 line of white tape on a black floor and then traverse a figure eight while still following the tape on the ground.

-This first milestone of the final project required us to rely on the skills learned in Lab 1 and utilize line sensors to have the robot follow a while line made with tape on a black background.
+This first milestone required us to rely on the skills learned in Lab 1 and utilize line sensors to have the robot follow a while line made with tape on a black background.
 We chose to use two line sensors, and attached them as close to the ground as possible near the front of the robot.
-We made sure to space them apart so that they were a bit more than the width of the tape apart.
+We made sure to space them apart so that they straddled the tape.
 You can see our placement in the photo below; the sensors are attached to the extenders on either side of the ball bearing.